Faith is a walk in fellowship

 Meetings are held at 7:00 a.m. every Thursday at PJ Piper's Pancake House, W61 N514 Washington Avenue, Cedarburg.
 Coffee and/or breakfast is optional but discussion is not.

 But the church is not here to win.
 By every human measure, our Savior lost.
 He lost on and with a purpose.
 And we are in it for something else entirely.
 That something else is what this book is about.
 The author, Andy Stanley is an acclaimed televangelist, author, and founder and senior pastor of North Point Ministries in Alpharetta, GA.
-In this book Andy will help us discover how to take a stand the right way, how to view politics through the lens of faith, and how the life of Jesus and his teaching applies to modern-day challenges in a fresh way.
+In this book Andy will help us discover how to take a stand the right way, how to view politics and our religious beliefs through the lens of faith, and how the life of Jesus and his teaching applies to modern-day challenges in a fresh way.

 Jesus never asked his followers to agree on everything.
 But he did call his followers to obey a new command: to love others in the same way he has loved us.
 Instead of asserting our rights or fighting for power, we need to begin asking ourselves: what does love require of me?